SESAME-Synchrotron/MS-XPD-ScanTool/docs/source/runScan.rst

 		*Figure 6: Main experiment parameters (TwoTheta Step Scan Using Robot)*

 	The user can enter many intervals, each interval has diffractometer start angle(deg), end angle(deg), step size, and Pilatus detector exposure time(s).

+	If '1' is entered, pressing the 'Intervals' button will open a new window prompting you to specify the 2θ range intended for measurement.
+Note: The Pilatus 300K detector attached to the diffractometer covers ±3 degrees from its center, so this must be considered.
+For example, if you want to measure from 2θ = 5 degrees, you should enter 8 as the 2θ start value.

 	.. figure:: /images/intervals.png
 		:align: center